Peter Tregear

 Peter John Tregear OAM is an Australian musicologist, author and performer.

-Education

-Born in Melbourne in 1970, Tregear graduated with a Bachelor and Master's degree in music from the University of Melbourne, and subsequently obtained a PhD in music from King's College, University of Cambridge.

 Career

 Tregear's first academic appointment was as a lecturer in music at the University of Queensland in 1999.
 In 2000 he took up a Lectureship in music at Fitzwilliam and Churchill Colleges, Cambridge, as well as serving as a fellow and Director of Music at Fitzwilliam College, an appointment that "brought new energy" to the musical life of the college.
 He returned to Australia in 2006 to serve as Dean of Trinity College, University of Melbourne, where he successfully mounted a case for the construction of the College's 'Gateway Building' which included performing arts facilities; and later served as executive director of the Academy of Performing Arts at Monash University.

 In 2012 Tregear was appointed Professor and Head of the School of Music at the Australian National University and charged with resolving public and professional discontent that had erupted over the university's imposed job cuts and curriculum changes.
 Tregear reorganised the degree programs and appointed leading scholar-performers to the school, including Paul McMahon, David Irving and Erin Helyard.
 By early 2015, however, it had become clear that the university had reneged on its commitment to a foundational level of staffing in the school, and was not providing the school with adequate budgetary information.
 Tregear "found the University management hostile to his attempts to rebuild confidence in the School".
 Announcing his resignation in August 2015, ANU's Vice-Chancellor Professor Ian Young nevertheless acknowledged that he had been "a strong advocate for music education in Australia and at ANU" and had "worked tirelessly to build on the School of Music's vision, to promote creative life on campus and in the Canberra community".

 Tregear subsequently took up a teaching fellowship at Royal Holloway, University of London.
 In 2019 he returned to Australia and was appointed Dean of St Mark's College, Adelaide.
 In November 2020 he became the inaugural director of Little Hall at the University of Melbourne.
 He is currently a principal fellow of the Melbourne Conservatorium of Music, and an adjunct professor of music at the University of Adelaide.